prebid/prebid.github.io/dev-docs/pb9-notes.md

 Some adapters changed their configuration, including JW Player RTD, Openweb, Yahoo Ads, Improve Digital and 33Across Id module.
 See [https://github.com/prebid/Prebid.js/issues/11608](https://github.com/prebid/Prebid.js/issues/11608).

-## Miscellaneous deprecation notices (modules):
+## Miscellaneous deprecation notices (module maintainers)

 Bidders should prefer the eids object in the bidrequest.
 The redundant userid object in bid requests will be removed in a future version.

 Userid submodules may no longer be able to access set methods in storage manager in the future.
 The parent userid module is capable of setting the value returned by the submodule according to publisher configuration.

-A variety of performance degrading functions may become unavailable to bid adapters.
+A variety of performance degrading functions may become unavailable to adapters.
 Some already have, including .innerText and .outerText.
 Bidders should generally rely on the request object to interrogate navigator, and if things are missing from the request object, we invite PRs on it as preferred over redundant module implementations.

 Some modules not using our methods, or using excessive payloads, for storage or network transmission were modified.